How to Find an Accountant for a Small Business

 Deciding your small business’s legal structure is an important decision—one that should be considered closely.

-For instance, if you choose to go with a sole proprietorship, you’ll be working on a self-employed basis and invoicing under your name.
+For instance, if you choose to go with a sole proprietorship, you will be working on a self-employed basis and invoicing under your name.
 If you go this route, you might be able to save on your taxes by deducting your living expenses.

 Each legal structure has its complications.
 You might not be an expert on the topic, but a business accountant is.
-An accountant can explain all the legal structures out there and help you choose the one that’s right for your business.
+An accountant can explain all the legal structures out there and help you choose the one that is right for your business.

 - You don’t know anything about corporate tax.
 Just because you’re a small business owner doesn’t mean you know the best practices for filing your taxes.
 Or, more likely, you don’t have the time to do it right.

-This is a great (and probably the best!) reason to hire a business accountant.
+This is a great (and probably the best!)
+How to Find an Accountant.
 An accountant can make sure you’re paying the right taxes for your business type and industry, so you’re not hit with penalties and fines.

 A business accountant probably provides the most value during tax season by informing you of your business’s tax credits and deductions you can take.
 You don’t have time to crunch your numbers and save on your taxes, but that’s your accountant’s job.
 And when a business accountant helps you with tax credits and deductions, you can end up saving hundreds (if not thousands) on your yearly taxes.

-- Your business is growing fast—really fast.
-So you’ve experienced some rapid growth and all this money is coming into your small business.
+- Your business is growing fast.
+So you have experienced some rapid growth and all this money is coming into your small business.

 Congrats!
 Now, how do you manage it?